AIHubCentral/docs/assets/RVC/Cloud/Ilaria RVC Zero.md

 - This is a fork of mainline RVC running on Hugging Face Spaces, it’s called this way because it runs on Hugging Face’s ZeroGPU, which currently is an A100 GPU.

 - Here is the link to the space <u>[Ilaria RVC Zero](https://huggingface.co/spaces/TheStinger/Ilaria_RVC)</u>.

-!!!danger Currently broken for uknown issues
-For unknwon related ZeroGPU issues, the space is broken.
-We suggest alternatives till it's fixed or we have updates on the situation.
-!!!

 !!!danger
 This space is only for inference which means you can not train a model here.